Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 * **metricName**: string (Required): The name of the metric for which usage should be tracked.
 * **scaleInterval**: string (Required): The period in seconds on which a decision is made whether to scale or not.
 This property should come in ISO 8601 format "hh:mm:ss".
 * **upperLoadThreshold**: int (Required): The upper limit of the load beyond which a scale out operation should be performed.
+* **useOnlyPrimaryLoad**: bool (Required): Flag determines whether only the load of primary replica should be considered for scaling.
+If set to true, then trigger will only consider the load of primary replicas of stateful service.
+If set to false, trigger will consider load of all replicas.
+This parameter cannot be set to true for stateless service.

 ## AveragePartitionLoadTrigger